-Nadia is also incredibly proud of the nurses she works with and the entire NICU team, which was ranked #1 out of more than 1,500 neonatal intensive care units nationwide by U.S. News & World Report for 2019-20.
+Nadia is also incredibly proud of the nurses she works with and the entire Neonatology team, which was ranked #1 out of more than 1,500 Neonatology departments nationwide by U.S. News & World Report.
 She says it isn’t just about providing medical care, but she also loves being able to help families through the emotional and social aspects of what is often one of the most difficult times in their lives.

 Expressing Children’s Core Values Every Day

 Compassion, commitment and connection – the Children’s National Core Values – come naturally to Nadia.
 She says that in order to find your true calling as a nurse, you must have compassion.